jasmin-lang/jasmin/compiler/pipeline-examples/README.md

 - To compute the cost of the simple (non-crypto) Jasmin examples, run:
      - `$ ./run-analysis`
+  You will need bash version >= 4.
+  You can check your version with `bash --version`.
   The results for the file 'FILE.jazz' are stored in 'FILE.jazz.cost', and the results for the naive cost analysis in 'FILE.jazz.cost_naive'.